 Braveheart Resources Inc. Announces Financing

-Toronto, Ontario--(Newsfile Corp. - January 15, 2018) - Braveheart Resources Inc. (TSXV: BHT) ("Braveheart" or, the "Company") announces that further to the press release of December 29, 2017, the Company intends to complete additional closing(s) of the private placement.
-The units have an issue price of $0.10 per unit and are comprised of one common share and one-half of one common share purchase warrant, with each whole warrant entitling its holder to acquire one additional common share of Braveheart at a price of $0.15 per share for 24 months.
+Toronto, Ontario--(Newsfile Corp. - January 17, 2018) - Braveheart Resources Inc. (TSXV: BHT) ("Braveheart" or, the "Company") announces that further to the press release of January 15, 2018, the Company has amended the terms of the unit offering such that the units will now include a full warrant.
+The units have an issue price of $0.10 per unit and are comprised of one common share and one common share purchase warrant, with each warrant entitling its holder to acquire one additional common share of Braveheart at a price of $0.15 per share for 24 months.
 The flow-through units have an issue price of $0.10 per flow-through unit and are comprised of one flow-through common share and one-half of one common share purchase warrant, with each whole warrant entitling its holder to acquire one additional common share of Braveheart at a price of $0.15 per share for 24 months.

 The proceeds of the financing will be used to advance the Company's exploration efforts in British Columbia and for general working capital.